google/fscrypt/README.md

 `fscrypt` has the following runtime dependencies:
 *   Kernel support for filesystem encryption (this will depend on your kernel configuration and specific filesystem)
+*   `libargon2` (see the above installation instructions for Argon2), unless you built a static executable.

 Installing it just requires placing it in your path or running `make install`.
 Change `$GOBIN` to change the install location of `fscrypt`.
 By default,